Discover Swat

 Hotel price spikes

 Expect 20 to 50 percent price increases on hotel rooms during Eid.
 Popular rooms in Kalam can sell out weeks in advance and be doubled in price if booked last-minute.
-Premium hotels like PC Malam Jabba, Swat Serena and Walnut Heights see the sharpest increase.
+Premium hotels like the main resort at Malam Jabba. a well-run hotel in Saidu Sharif and a hillside guesthouse see the sharpest increase.
 Budget guesthouses in Mingora also raise rates but less dramatically.

 Best booking strategy